- Total units 48 Units

 - Satisfaction of the admission requirements described in the relevant honours plan.

 - A Bachelor degree with a major or equivalent in a cognate discipline with a weighted average mark equivalent to an ANU 70 per cent calculated from the 36 units (i.e. 0.75 EFTSL) of courses in the discipline, excluding 1000-level courses (i.e. introductory undergraduate courses), with the highest marks.

 - The written approval of an identified supervisor for the research project.

 Earth and Marine Sciences (Geology, Geophysics, Geochemistry, Geobiology, Oceanography), Environmental Sciences, Mathematics, Physics, Astronomy/Astrophysics, Chemistry, Biology, Engineering, Computer Sciences, Physical Geography, Data Sciences.

 The Earth and Marine Sciences Honours specialisation requires the completion of 48 units, which must consist of:

-A minimum of 24 units from completion of EMSC4005 Earth and Marine Sciences Honours Thesis.
+A minimum of 24 units and a maximum of 36 units from completion of EMSC4005 Earth and Marine Sciences Honours Thesis.

-A maximum of 18 units from completion of courses from the following list:
+A minimum of 6 units and a maximum of 12 units from completion of courses from the following list:

 HONS4602 Final Honours Grade will be used to calculate the class of Honours and the mark.
-It will be calculated using the formula: Σ (mark x units) / Σ units, giving NCN and WN a nominal mark of zeroBack to the top
+It will be calculated using the formula: S (mark x units) / S units, giving NCN and WN a nominal mark of zeroBack to the top